tonyfarag2007/Huffman-File-Compressor/README.md

 ## How It Works

 ### Compression
-1. Reads the input file and counts the frequency of every byte value (0–255)
+1. Reads the input file and counts the frequency of every byte value (0–255 in complete ASCII)
 2. Builds a Huffman tree using a min-heap priority queue — less frequent bytes end up deeper in the tree, more frequent bytes closer to the root
 3. Traverses the tree to generate a unique binary code for each byte
 4. Writes a binary header containing: